GeorgeWang26/autonomous-docking/README.md

 http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration

 Print checkerboard at https://markhedleyjones.com/projects/calibration-checkerboard-collection \
-Select checkboard with size A1 and larger to get better accuracy
+Select checkboard with size A1 and larger to get better accuracy, sample checkerboard is at [doc/A1-80mm-9x6.pdf](doc/A1-80mm-9x6.pdf)

 Install rosdep
 ```